-Knox Law is pleased to offer alternative dispute resolution (ADR) services including mediation, early neutral evaluation and arbitration.
+Knox Law is pleased to offer alternative dispute resolution (ADR) services including mediation, early neutral evaluation, and arbitration.

-Led by former Federal Judge Sean J. McLaughlin, all three services offer cost-effective and efficient alternatives to traditional litigation.
+All three services offer cost-effective and efficient alternatives to traditional litigation.

 Our ADR professionals are experienced in assisting parties in evaluating and resolving disputes encompassing a broad range of civil law areas including, but not limited to, disputes concerning:

-Each of our ADR professionals is certified to provide mediation services in the Western District of Pennsylvania, New York, Ohio and beyond.
-They are prepared to offer these services for complex, class action and other matters critical to you or your clients on a nationwide basis.
+Each of our ADR professionals is certified to provide mediation services in the Western District of Pennsylvania, New York, Ohio, and beyond.
+They are prepared to offer these services for complex, class action, and other matters critical to you or your clients on a nationwide basis.

-Please contact our office at (814) 459-2800 or firstname.lastname@example.org for more information.
+Please contact our office at 814-459-2800 or firstname.lastname@example.org for more information.

 In Early Neutral Evaluation, an informal presentation is made by the disputing parties to a qualified neutral who will provide an oral or written evaluation or assessment regarding the parties' positions.
 The evaluation may be binding or non-binding, and often assists the parties as they move forward with another dispute resolution format or litigation.